Orbital Evolution of Satellite Galaxies in Self-Interacting Dark Matter Models: Satellite Evolution

-The three ingredients needed to properly model the evolution of infalling satellites for CDM and SIDM are:
+The three ingredients needed to properly model the evolution of in-falling satellites are:

-\emph{(i)} {\it Host \& Satellite Density Profiles.}--- Thermalization and heat flow resulting from self interactions can alter DM density profiles~\cite{Spergel:1999mh}.
-Any initially cuspy halo will exhibit inwards heat flow, resulting in a semi-stable isothermal configuration within the region where SIDM interactions are rapid enough.
-When baryons are unimportant, as is typically the case for satellites, the density profile develops a core at a radius $r_c$ and transitions to a Navarro-Frenk-White~(NFW) profile~\cite{1997ApJ...490..493N} beyond this point.
-For a Milky Way-like host, the presence of a baryonic disk leads to a cuspy profile that resembles an NFW profile with scale radius $r_s$~\cite{2014PhRvL.113b1302K, Sameie:2018chj}.
+\emph{(i)} {\it Host \& Satellite Density Profiles.}--- Thermalization and heat flow resulting from self interactions alter DM density profiles~\cite{Spergel:1999mh}.
+Any initially cuspy halo will exhibit inwards heat flow, resulting in a semi-stable isothermal configuration within the region where SIDM interactions are rapid.
+When baryons are unimportant, as is typically the case for low-mass satellites, the density profile develops a core at a radius $r_c$ and transitions to an NFW profile~\cite{1997ApJ...490..493N} beyond.
+We model the enclosed mass of such a profile as, \beq M_{\rm SIDM}(r) = M_{\rm NFW}(r) \cdot \text{tanh}\left(\frac{r}{r_c}\right) \, , \eeq where $M_{\rm NFW}(r)$ is the enclosed mass of an NFW profile (with normalization $\rho_0$ and scale radius $r_s$), the core radius is defined as $r_c = \text{min}\left[0.5r_1, r_s \right]$ and $r_1$ is the radius below which interactions occur at least once within the age of the halo (see App.~\ref{sec:Model} for details).
+This form of the enclosed mass has an analytical solution for the density profile (found by differentiating Eq.~\eqref{eq:Msidm}) and also has the same total enclosed mass at $r \gg r_c$ as that of an NFW profile with the same $\rho_0$ and $r_s$.
+For a MW-like host, the presence of baryons leads to a cuspy profile that resembles an NFW profile with scale radius $r_s$~\cite{2014PhRvL.113b1302K, Sameie:2018chj}.
+We model such profiles, as well as profiles for a CDM model, as NFW profiles.
+The results of this study do not include the effects of the MW's stellar disk on subhalos~\cite{2010ApJ...709.1138D,2017MNRAS.471.1709G,2019MNRAS.487.4409K,2020MNRAS.491.1471S,2021MNRAS.503.4075G}, which requires a more sophisticated treatment.
+We can include the impact of an additional spherical potential (to partially mimic the stellar disk for the assumed orbits), but we find that its effects are small---see additional discussion below and in App.~\ref{sec:Sup_Figs}.
+We expect that the bound derived in Sec.~\ref{subsec:Constraints} will be more stringent when all the relevant physics is included.